NASCAR Truck Series

 It is positioned at the third level, behind the second level NASCAR Xfinity Series and the top-level NASCAR Cup Series.

 The arrangement was called the NASCAR SuperTruck Series in 1995.
 After the first year, it was renamed as the NASCAR Craftsman Truck Series from 1996 through 2008.

 From 2009 through 2018, it was called the NASCAR Camping World Truck Series and the NASCAR Gander Outdoors Truck Series in 2019.
-From 2021, it will be called the NASCAR Camping World Truck Series.
+From this season, it is be called the NASCAR Camping World Truck Series.

 Presently, the Truck Series utilizes the Chevrolet Silverado, Ford F-150, and Toyota Tundra.

 The vehicles are fueled by 6.0-liter, V8 engines, with carburetors.
 Engines are 650-700bhp powered and can reach speeds up to 180mph.